eranken/ForwardPhotonID/README.txt

 prepare inputs
 ##############

-note: steps 2 and 5 are time consuming and can be sent off to condor if desired.
+NOTE: steps 2 and 5 are time consuming and can be sent off to condor if desired.

 1.  ensure all necessary directories are present by running